-M. Amber Spivey is the owner of I.AM.
-ART N Motion, LLC a native of Bear, DE.
+M. Amber Spivey is the owner and Creative Director of I.AM.
+ART N Motion, LLC a native of (Delaware).
 Amber studied dance at Long Island University, Brooklyn Campus under the direction of Dana Hash Campbell.
 She trained at the Ailey School, The Martha Graham School on scholarship, and Earl Mosely’s Institute of the Arts.
 Following college, Amber continued her training at PHILADANCO/The Philadelphia Dance Company as a work-study student before becoming a member of PHILADANCO's apprentice company/D2.
-Amber became the company liaison, lead praise dancer, and soloist performing works by Shawn Lamere Williams, Anthony Burrell, Tommie Waheed Evans, and Francisco Gella.
+Amber became the company liaison, lead praise dancer, and soloist performing works by Shawn Lamere Williams, Anthony Burrell, Tommie Waheed Evans, Jeraboam Bozeman, and Francisco Gella.
 Amber has performed at The Kennedy Center, The Kimmel Center, The Academy of Music, The African American Museum of Art, The Philadelphia Art Museum, City Hall, The National Constitution Center, and The Painted Bride to name a few.
 Amber has been a freelance dancer throughout her performing career.
 She is a former member of Delaware Contemporary Dance Theater, where she performed at the Wawa Welcome America Festival in Philadelphia and as a City Wide Praise Dancer for The Kimmel Center’s “A Soulful Christmas”.
 She is the former dance coordinator and founder for the Walnut Street YMCA’s dance program where she held her own performance showcase featuring Dance4Life at the DE Center for Horticulture in 2017.
 She also founded the youth ensemble Poetry N Motion in Wilmington, DE.
 Amber was recently the director of dance for Girls with Pearls, Inc. a girls mentoring program in Wilmington, DE.
 In 2022 I.AM.
 ART N Motion was contracted to be the opening act (Contemporary Praise Dancers) for Gospel singer: JJ Hairston for the CPAB's GOSPELRAMA at the University of Delaware.
-Amber is 2023 recipient of the Artist Opportunity Grant, supported by DE Division of the Arts, allowing her to study the Horton technique with Master Teacher Ana Marie Forsythe at the Ailey School in NYC.
-Currently, Amber is a modern dance teaching artist at the Wilmington Ballet, a freelance artist, emerging choreographer, mentor and coach.
+In 2023 Amber was awarded an artist grant allowing her to study the Horton technique with Master Teacher Ana Marie Forsythe at the Ailey School in NYC.
+Amber is a recipient of the 2024 Individual Artist Fellowship, as an emerging choreographer supported by DE Division of the Arts.
+Currently, Amber is a performing and teaching artist, emerging choreographer, mentor and coach.

 Kamani Abu (Delaware) is native of New Castle, Delaware where he began exploring movement during his